luckyaisystems/luckyaisystems.github.io/Operation_Capability.md

 Good judgment emerges when assumptions are repeatedly tested against reality.

-Reality remains the final reviewer.
+Reality is the final reviewer.

 ---